pjobson/movie2ascii/README.md

 This should work under Linux or OSX, I have no idea if it will run under CYGWIN or not.

+I basically take a movie which ffmpeg can read, convert it to a series of JPG files and an MP3.
+The JPG files are then converted to ASCII text files using jp2a.
+While this is going on some frame rate data is read and the frames are counted.
+I then use an HTML template and create a project.
+After it is all done the script stands up an HTTP server on port 8989 for review.

+On the HTML side I'm prefetching all of the frames using jQuery.ajax and serving them based on the FPS.
+I also watch the timeupdate event from MediaElement.js and re-synchrononize the current frame to the MP3 time to prevent it from becoming offset, which tended to happen with videos over 5 minutes long with my original version.
+As the MP3 plays each text frame is grabbed and updated into a PRE tag.

 Movie plays well in Firefox, Chrome, and Safari.
-I haven't tested it in IE, because I don't really care.
+I haven't tested it in IE, because I don't have a virutal machine with Windows on it handy.

-After you run the converter it will setup an HTTP server on your localhost port 8989 so you can preview the output.

 ## Requrirements